 How to Build a Well-Lived, Joyful Life

-This New York Times Bestseller provides inspiring insights on how to design and build your ideal life, a meaningful life designed specifically for you.
+This New York Times Bestseller provides inspiring insights into designing and building your ideal life, a meaningful life designed specifically for you.

-Designing Your Life is very highly rated by its readers, and I found it to be a fun experience is discovering who I really am and what I really like and value.
+Designing Your Life is very highly rated by its readers, and I found it a fun experience to discover who I really am and what I really like and value.

 The book also focuses not on the end goal but the journey to a fulfilling life.
 I highly recommend this book.